-Inspired to share the knowledge he has culled across his almost four decades as a collector of rare antique American pocket watches, Craig Duling created this web site, heritagepocketwatch.com.
+Inspired to share the knowledge he has culled across his almost four decades as a collector of rare antique American pocket watches, Paul Duling created this web site, heritagepocketwatch.com.
 Using the far-reaching capability of the internet, he provides insights into the fascinating history behind the rare timepieces in his collection, and opportunities for scholars and aficionados of horology to view never-before seen examples of remarkable mechanical precision, meticulous workmanship, and artistic intricacy.

-With his limited budget as a new collector, Craig began his search by placing a free classified ad in a local newspaper.
+With his limited budget as a new collector, Paul began his search by placing a free classified ad in a local newspaper.
 For the ad to be free, text was limited to just two lines, so succinctness was essential.
 This is what he came up with:

 “WANTED.
 Old pocket watches – any condition.
 681-xxxx.”